 February is National Pet Dental Health Month!
 It’s an important month because many pet parents never look inside their dogs’ mouths.
-That’s a shame because up to 80 percent of adult dogs have significant oral pathology.
+That’s a shame, considering up to 80 percent of adult dogs have significant oral pathology.

 A dog’s mouth is the ideal incubator for all kinds of bacteria to thrive, partly because the mouth is warm and moist and has nutrients present for organisms to grow on.
 Many of these bacteria are normal and healthy.

 However, once plaque and tartar form on the teeth, things can get out of balance quickly.
 If pathogenic organisms proliferate, it’s big trouble for your canine pal.
 Here are a few things to keep in mind and share with fellow dog lovers during National Pet Dental Health Month!

 Poor Dental Health Means Poor Overall Health